metjeanjunior/java-networking-examples/HiloGame/TCP/README.md

 * This is simple.
 Yes I ought to thread this so that I could support multiple games at once.
 This is not implemented purposely.

+* This passes a Serializable object back and forth.
+A protocol using string can be found [here](../UDP/)